bmagalhaes/ECO395M-HW2/HW2.md

 affect the cancer predictions.

 The table below summarizes the estimates from the 6 models.
-Here, we observe that age 70 or plus, density 4 (extremely dense) and post-menopausal/unknown hormone-therapy status are some factors that are increasing the odds of having a cancer, even after medical analysis!
+Here, we observe that age 70 plus, density 4 (extremely dense) and post-menopausal/unknown hormone-therapy status are some factors that are increasing the odds of having a cancer, even after medical analysis!
 Thus there's extra information in the risk factors that the doctors